 The size and capability of your vehicle will also play a key role in determining which controller is best for you.
 If you own a smaller vehicle, make sure that you find a hookup compatible with your car’s make and model.
 Larger vehicles can invest in more advanced controllers but must be aware of their compatibility with the axle.

-Do You Prefer Proportional or Time-Delayed Brake Controllers?
+Do You Need a Proportional or Time-Delayed Brake Controllers?

 Easy to Set Up